Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                         NOTICE
 For some reason I am limited to around 580 lines to copy at once.
-This is the reason the EU-US most used has been deleted, After an update it only showed the first 580 lines and I tried copying, plling and imprting the new batch update, but all imports were limited to around 580 lines.
-Seems a new limitation of Github.
+This is the reason the old EU-US most used has been deleted, After a mass update (deleting all rules and copying new sorted rules back again), I only showed the first 580 lines.
+I tried copying, pasting and importing the new batch update, but all methods were limited to around 580 lines.

-You can stil get this list by using the MV3 version and the FF-Edge addendum.
-I am afraid this is the end of the most used blocklist when there is no way to overcome this limitation (for free accounts).
-When you know how to circumvent this limit on imported lines, please open an issue and I will try to rebuild the  EU-US most used again.
+The old Most used EU-US now is labelled MV2.
+I decided to copy and paste the over 6500 rules in batches of 500.
+The file in total is only 10KB, so it can't be the large file limitation.
+When someone knwos a workaround please mail me or explain it by opening an issue.

 ******************************************************************************************************************************